HewlettPackard/hpegl-vmaas-terraform-resources/README.md

 * We have added support for a .gltform file, the relevant code is in pkg/client/config.go.
   At present we are using a .gltform file to provide the IAM token and other information to the GreenLake provider when it is run in the context of the POC [Genesis service](https://github.com/hpe-hcss/genesis).
-The use of a file to deliver information to the terraform provider is a pattern that we've adopted from the stand-alone Quake terraform provider.
+The use of a file to deliver information to the terraform provider is a pattern that we've adopted from the stand-alone Metal terraform provider.
 It is TBD if we will persist with this method as the GreenLake provider is developed further.

 * We hope that service teams can use the basic structure of pkg/client, and change the following